Paul Kim (pianist)

-Paul Kim is an American classical pianist.
+Paul Kim is a Korean-American classical pianist.

 Kim began his musical training in southern California and continued his studies at The Juilliard School.
 At the Manhattan School of Music he received his undergraduate and graduate degrees, and went on to earn a Ph.D. from New York University.
 Among his teachers include Paul Jacobs, Gary Graffman, Solomon Mikowsky and Jerome Lowenthal.

-Besides his solo performing career as a concert pianist, Kim has also received attention for his performances with his musical family.
+Besides his solo performing career as a concert pianist, Kim is also noted for his performances with his musical family.
 With his wife Judith Jeon, a soprano, Kim has performed widely in lieder recitals.
 In 1995, he and his son Matthew Kim made their debut as a father-and-son piano duo with a sold-out performance at Carnegie Hall.
 The duo has expanded with the addition of Kim's younger son, James.
 The trio of pianists, Paul Kim & Sons, has since performed throughout the world, often in benefit concerts for various social and charitable causes.

-In addition to his performing career, Kim is president and co-founder of the Music Angels International Foundation.
-A profile of Kim's spiritual journey in music was featured in the book Creative Spirituality: The Way of the Artist written by Robert Wuthnow.
+Kim is president and co-founder of the Music Angels International Foundation.
+A profile of Kim's spiritual journey in music is featured in the book Creative Spirituality: The Way of the Artist written by Robert Wuthnow.

 Kim is director of graduate music studies and professor of piano and music history at Long Island University LIU Post.

+Injury

+In his later career Kim sustained an injury to his left hand.
+By playing through the injury it is believed that the condition triggered focal dystonia, a neurological disorder.
+In his case there was progressive loss of normal digital function, resulting in uncontrollable rigidity of the affected fingers.
+Pianists Gary Graffman and Leon Fleischer also had this disorder.
+In order to maintain his performances Kim experimented with an alternative and individualized system of fingering that he devised.
+He took a long and arduous path toward recovery with intensive physical rehabilitation and retraining of his hand and finger movements.
+While combating this disorder Kim still went on to complete one of his largest recording projects.
+His personal experience is recounted in the article “My Journey Through the Beethoven Symphonies.”

 Specializations

 Olivier Messiaen

 Kim is recognized as one of the leading specialists on the music of the French composer Olivier Messiaen.
-Among Kim's most notable achievements is his seven CD recording series comprising the complete piano works of Messiaen, released on the Centaur Records label from 2001 to 2005.
+Among Kim's most notable achievements is his seven CD recording series comprising the complete piano works of Messiaen, released on the Centaur Records label.
 Included in the series are Messiaen's major compositions such as Catalogue d'oiseaux, Vingt regards sur l'enfant-Jésus, and the two-piano work Visions de l'Amen recorded with his son, Matthew Kim, who was 15 years old at that time.

 Critics have noted Kim's interpretations with references to his scholarly perspectives, athletic and poetic pianism, and spiritual qualities.
 The pianist Yvonne Loriod, the late composer's wife and the foremost interpreter of his music, described Kim's performances as "perfect in every way — technique, rhythm, color, sonority, emotion."